-Ph.D. programs -- for that matter, any doctoral program -- will take years to complete.
-Depending on what you’re studying and how much time you can put into your studies and dissertation, doctoral programs can consume anywhere from three to six to nine years or more.
+Ph.D. programs—for that matter, any doctoral program—will take years to complete.
+Depending on what you’re studying and how much time you can put into your studies and dissertation, doctoral programs can consume anywhere from 3 to 6 to 9 years or more.
 Earning a Ph.D. degree can be so time-consuming that many candidates cannot work full-time, and they often live on stipends and fellowships to help make ends meet while they haunt the research labs and libraries.
 These graduate programs are perhaps the most rigorous educational experience people can have, but when they are complete, the recipients are considered to be individuals who add intellectual and scholarly value to their fields.

-By the time you decide to enter a doctoral program, you may have managed to collect a master’s degree -- if you’re not applying to a Ph.D. program straight out of college.
+By the time you decide to enter a doctoral program, you may have managed to collect a master’s degree—if you’re not applying to a Ph.D. program straight out of college.
 Earning your Ph.D. may bear some resemblance to earning your master’s, although you’ll find the bar has risen in every area.
-During the first year of your program, you’ll discover that two or three courses coupled with teaching classes barely leaves you time to breathe and eat, because your spare hours will probably be spent reading and catching up on sleep when you can.
+During the first year of your program, you will likely discover that 2 or 3 courses coupled with teaching classes barely leaves you time to breathe and eat, because your spare hours will probably be spent reading and catching up on sleep when you can.

 Even with your adviser to serve in the role of mentor, you’ll be on your own most of the time, thinking, studying, and working independently.
 Self-discipline is absolutely necessary.
 This is another stage, unfortunately, where many students falter.
 A number of graduate students never complete their dissertations, thus leaving behind years of work with a big “A.B.D” (All But Dissertation) to put by their name.
 Unfortunately, this acronym is generally seen as having no academic value.

 The Climax of a Doctoral Program: Defending Your Dissertation